abychen01/Transactions/README.md

 5. Once the transformation is completed, the data is saved to newtransactiondata table inside the Lakehouse and CSV files inside the Monthly Data folder is deleted.
 Monthtly data ETL Data Pipeline is used to automate this process each month and once completed, an email will be send as a confirmation.
 <img src="https://github.com/abychen01/Transactions/blob/b280254b1c69d5c77f75f255a9b20a81e1e3373d/MonthlyDataETL%20Pipeline.png" width="400">
 6. A new semantic model is created for Power BI report called newTransactionData from the Lakehouse tables.
 The model contains the dates, newtransactiondata and location table.
-7. Power BI desktop is connected live to the semantic model using DirectLake storage mode.
+7. Power BI desktop is connected live to the semantic model using DirectLake storage mode.(For publish to web option, the storage mode is changed to import)
 <img src="https://github.com/abychen01/Transactions/blob/4c7e0d05623817eb58cc8fd981ad613610fe2f8b/newTransactionData.png" width="400">